Carbon-Twelve-C12/quantera/docs/progress.md

 ## Current Priorities

-1. Implement ComplianceClient for backend contract interaction
+1. ✅ Implement ComplianceClient for backend contract interaction
-2. Implement remaining backend client classes (TradingClient, L2Client)
+2. ✅ Implement remaining backend client classes (TradingClient, L2Client)
+3. ✅ Implement service layer components (YieldSchedulerService, UserService, AuthenticationService)
-3. Create API layer for frontend communication
+4. [ ] Create API layer for frontend communication
-4. Expand the frontend with additional pages and wallet connectivity
+5. [ ] Expand the frontend with additional pages and wallet connectivity
-5. Implement comprehensive test suites
+6. [ ] Implement comprehensive test suites

 ## Timeline

-Based on our progress, we are currently in Week 3 of Phase 1.
-We've completed all core contract implementations including the L2Bridge contract with blob data optimization (EIP-7691) and SmartAccountTemplates contract with various templates.
-We've also implemented key backend components including the TreasuryTokenClient for interacting with token contracts.
-The next steps should be completed within the next 2 weeks to stay on track with the implementation plan.
+Based on our progress, we are currently in Week 4 of Phase 1.
+We've completed all core contract implementations, backend client implementations, and the service layer.
+The next steps are to implement the API layer and frontend components, which should be completed in the next 2-3 weeks according to the implementation plan.

 ## Challenges and Considerations